2020PB/police-brutality/reports/Washington DC.md

 Here, police are captured charging into a crowd of peaceful protestors and hitting them with their shields.
 One individual can be seen bleeding from the mouth after being struck, before being pushed to the ground.

-tags: shield, beat, tackle, protestor
+tags: shield, beat, tackle, protester

 id: dc-dc-7